-You could risk unstable software.
-If the software is not developed to professional Best Practice standards it may be unstable, unreliable and full of bugs, yet so is some packaged software are.
+- You could risk unstable software.
+If the software is not developed to professional Best Practice standards it may be unstable, unreliable and full of bugs, although this can also be true of some packaged software.
 Selecting a developer who works to Best Practice should counteract any risk.

-It makes sense to interrogate every option before settling for something that might not do your business justice in the long run.
-Best you purchase software that can give you maximum results, than software that give you mediocre results.
-You’re business could be a stake.
+It makes sense to interrogate every option rather than settling for something that might not do your business justice in the long run.
+Purchase software that can give you maximum results rather than software that gives you mediocre results.
+Your business is at stake.
 Having a customised application developed for you can potentially provide you with major business and commercial benefits and allow you to gain significant competitive advantage.

-Keep in mind, you can expect to pay more for it than for a packaged solution as its essential to use a professional developer who works to Best Practice standards and will develop exclusive software for your business.
-Consider the above mentioned points and whether you’re willing to let your business slack because of satisfactory software…
+Keep in mind, you can expect to pay more for a bespoke solution than for a packaged solution as it is essential to use a professional developer who works to Best Practice standards and will develop exclusive software for your business.
+Consider the above mentioned points when making your decision.